Electrical & Mechanical Engineering

 - Internships

 - At MSU Texas School of Engineering, there is no formalized internship process.
-In support of our college vision, science, technology, engineering and mathematics (STEM) Leadership and diverse scholarship, internships are very highly encouraged, if not required.
-This is because it is crucial to be able to gain experience in the real world.
-Because local employer support for the engineering program is strong, there are quite a few internship opportunities available.
+However, internships are highly encouraged, if not required.
+This is because it is crucial to gain experience in the real world.
+Local employer support for the MSU engineering program has opened up internship opportunities in our community.

 - Career Management Center located in Clark Student Center, Room 108